derykmakgill/website/_research/mike-hearn.md

 quit their jobs and created companies to build products only for today's tiny user base.

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009711.html)

+>The highest Bitcoin tx fees can possibly go is perhaps a little higher than what our competition charges.
+Too much higher than that, and people will just say, you know what ....
+I'll make a bank transfer.
+It's cheaper and not much slower, sometimes no slower at all.
+>
+>And now consider that in many parts of the world bank transfers are free.
+>
+>They aren't actually free, of course, but they *appear* to be free because the infrastructure for doing them is cross subsidised by the fees on other products and services, or hidden in the prices of goods sold.
+>
+>So that's a market reality Bitcoin has to handle.
+It's already more expensive than the competition sometimes, but luckily not much more, and anyway Bitcoin has some features those other systems lack (and vice versa).
+So it can still be competitive.
+>
+>But your extremely vague notion of a "fee market" neglects to consider that it already exists, and it's not a market of "Bitcoin users buying space in Bitcoin blocks".
+It's "users paying to move money".

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009711.html)

+>Fees were added as a way to get money to miners in a fair and decentralised way.
+>
+>Attaching fees directly to all transactions is certainly one way to use that, but it's not the only way.
+As noted above, our competitors prefer a combination of price-hiding and cross subsidisation.
+Both of these can be implemented with tx fees, but not necessarily by trying to artificially limit supply, which is economically nonsensical.

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009709.html)

+>Satoshi did not ever
+postulate economic constraints on growth.
+Back then the talk was (quite sensibly) how to grow faster, not how to slow things down!

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009709.html)

+>The one megabyte limit was nothing to do with anti spam.
+It was a quick kludge to try and avoid the user experience degrading significantly in the event of a "DoS block", back when everyone used Bitcoin-Qt.
+The fear was that some malicious miner would generate massive blocks and make the wallet too painful to use, before there were any alternatives.
+>
+>The plan was to remove it once SPV wallets were widespread.
+But Satoshi left before that happened.

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009709.html)

+>As is so often the case with Bitcoin Core these days, someone who came along much later has retroactively decided that the work done so far fails to meet some arbitrary and undefined level of perfection.

+#### [[bitcoin-dev] Why Satoshi's temporary anti-spam measure isn't temporary](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009709.html)

+>Outside of serving lightweight P2P wallets there's no purpose in running a P2P node if you aren't mining, or using it as a trusted node for your own operations.
+>
+>And if one day there aren't enough network nodes being run by volunteers to service all the lightweight wallets, then we can easily create an incentive scheme to fix that.

 #### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009828.html)

 >...you can't have a tiny high-value-transactions only currency AND